Keeper of the King's Stores (ebook)

 A True Tale of Philadelphia in 1776 - manuscript edition

-“The Keeper of the King’s Stores : a True Tale of Philadelphia in 1776” is a novelized account of events surrounding Major Loxley and his family during the American Revolution.
-The story is somewhat unique in that it appears to be told from the perspective of Major Loxley’s wife; Catherine, with whom he had twelve children.
+“The Keeper of the King’s Stores : a True Tale of Philadelphia in 1776” is a creative nonfictional account of events surrounding Major Benjamin Loxley and his family during the American Revolution.
+The story is somewhat unique in that it appears to be told from the perspective of Major Loxley’s wife; Catherine.

 Though the manuscript is not signed by the author, the depictions of home life and the dialogue between husband and wife lead us to believe that it is written by a proud wife and mother - telling a heroic tale of her family’s experiences during the American Revolution.

-Written with an abundant dose of melodramatic narrative, this novella provides a refreshing perspective to Benjamin Loxley, better known for his career as a prominent Philadelphia builder than for his military involvement in the American Revolution.
+Written with an abundant dose of melodramatic narrative, this early example of creative non-fiction provides a refreshing perspective to Benjamin Loxley, better known for his career as a prominent Philadelphia builder than for his military involvement in the American Revolution.

 This manuscript edition includes images of the original manuscript on the left leaf with the transcription on the right.
 It also includes notes by the editor about the transcription process, dating the document, discovering a family heirloom and other reading resources.

 This book should be of interest to those who enjoy Philadelphia’s Revolutionary history, as well as the city’s rich architectural heritage and the builders responsible.